shiinamiyuki/miyuki-renderer/README.md

 Multiplexed MLT: We implemented some of the optimizations suggested by Eric Veach, Hachisuka and other open source MLT implementations like LuxCoreRender.
 More optimizations needed.

-Path Space MLT: Working on it.
+~~Path Space MLT: Working on it.~~

+Path Guiding: Based on https://github.com/Tom94/practical-path-guiding.

-All of these algorithms share the same code base, makes it easier to maintain the code.
+~~All of these algorithms share the same code base, makes it easier to maintain the code.~~ Path tracing is handled through an optimized generic interface.

 ### Miscellaneous
 We'll have possibly a denoiser and unlikely a blender plugin.